 Requirements

 The NSI Connection Service v2.0 recommendation [GFD.212] states that NSI security is achieved using Transport Layer Security (TLS) between NSAs.
+The version of TLS utilized is deployment specific and fluid based on currently reported vulnerabilities in the TLS implementations.
+At the time of writing of this document, deployments of NSI are using TLS version 1.2.
 In addition, SAML attributes are provided to convey additional information regarding NSI request authentication and authorization.
 This OGF recommendation goes into further detail about how to apply security to the NSI protocol.
 The following security requirements have been derived from the experience gained in during NSI pilot deployments.

 The integrity and confidentiality of the messages between NSAs MUST be ensured.

-All access to the NSI Service Plane MUST be authorized by the uRA.
+All access to the NSI Service Plane MUST be authorized by the ultimate Requester Agent (uRA).

-Access to a network’s Transport Plane resources MUST be authorized by the uPA representing that network.
+Access to a network’s Transport Plane resources MUST be authorized by the ultimate Provider Agent (uPA) representing that network.

 It MUST be possible to identify the Originating Entity of an NSI request.